ccsbio/Portfolio-Bioinformatics/Python programs for genomics/Alignment (bash and Python)/README.md

 ## Dependencies
 Both scripts need the following dependencies:

 1. They need a Linux environment.
-They were programmed with the Ubuntu distribution and some commands are used by the terminal while running.
+They were programmed with the Ubuntu distribution and some commands are used by the terminal while running the script.
 2. **Bwa** package should be installed.
-It can be done easely by using two command lines sequentially:
+It can be done easely by using the following command lines sequentially:

 ```
 sudo apt-get update